 I got married right out of college to my high school sweetheart.
 Both of us were broke after graduation, but fortunately, our combined student loan debt was less than $10,000.

 We chose to have a small wedding because we wanted to get married right away.
 We didn’t want to take on more debt and we felt that our parents had given plenty to help us with college.
 There was no need for them to be dipping into their savings for a fancy wedding.

 We’ve got another Reader Story for you today.
-We’ll occasionally be publishing personal stories sent to us by readers or guest contributors who want to stay anonymous.
+We’ll occasionally be publishing personal stories we receive from readers or guest contributors who want to stay anonymous.
 If you’ve got a story you think will benefit our readers, please contact us here.

 For our first anniversary, we made our last loan payment.
 And a few months later, we found out we were going to have twins!
 After a healthy pregnancy, we became a family of four.